Dear reader of ADxS.org, please excuse the disruption.

 Blockade of MR in the hippocampus by intracerebroventricular administration (but not by administration into the blood) of an MR antagonist increases basal cortisol levels within 60 minutes as well as the cortisol response to acute stressors and maintains it for a longer period of time.
 Intracerebroventricular administration of GR antagonists slightly reduced the cortisol stress response, but did not shorten it.107 In the CA1 area of the hippocampus, MR regulate the maintenance of excitability, while GR suppress excitability.
 Blockade of MR increases basal cortisol levels and the cortisol response of the HPA axis to acute stressors.108 MR also regulate salt appetite.

-Limbic MR appear to primarily regulate cortisolergic effects on information processing and the organization of behavioral strategies.
+Limbic MR appear to primarily regulate cortisolergic effects on information handling and the organization of behavioral strategies.
 GR, on the other hand, mediate the effects of cortisol on anxiety, hunger and information storage.
 Behaviors mediated by GR can persist for weeks in adulthood and be permanent during adolescence.
 High cortisol levels reduce the number of GRs and increase the number of MRs in the hippocampus.
 Mineralocorticoids (such as activating aldosterone and deactivating deoxycorticosterone) downregulate both MR and GR.108

 If the relative number of MR increases compared to the GR in the limbic system, this has the following effects in animals